Become more empowered and enjoy greater control over your professional future says Judy Geller

 Recent technological advances have resulted in giant strides for admins, who have taken on ever more complex and challenging responsibilities.
 Today’s admins are tasked with coordinating corporate events and travel arrangements, managing multiple demanding schedules, handling myriad unfolding crises, adopting emerging technologies, and acting as ambassadors for their managers and organizations—all while ensuring that absolutely everything runs efficiently and effectively.

 So how can you become even more empowered and able to effortlessly handle your expanded endeavors?
-Here are the five key rules empowered assistant live by.
+Here are the five key rules empowered assistants live by.

 Empowered admins don’t wait to be given direction or permission to act.
 They identify goals that dovetail with those of their manager and organization and initiate projects to further those goals.
 They request participation in projects that will allow them to expand their skills, or they pursue skills training.
 They happily undertake duties beyond their job descriptions.
 They seek solutions to thorny problems, search for ways to improve awkward relationships, find tactics to improve workflow and offer suggestions to help struggling coworkers.
 Empowered admins are seen as self-sufficient leaders people respect and follow.